7Flafleur/7pingolu-modal-package-test/README.md

 #### Styling

-The component comes with a basic inline styling defined by two constants:
+The component comes with a basic inline styling defined by two constants imported from an external file called ModalStyles.js:

 - **`modalBackgroundStyle`** for the outer div
 - **`modalContentStyle`** for the inner div